lskibu/sortings/README.md

 # sortings
-Implementation of some famous sorting algorithms
+Implementation of some famous sorting algorithms including mergesort, quicksort, insertion sort and counting sort...